If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of discussion!

-Bay Vista’s motto is ‘life is uncertain, eat dessert first.’
-The dessert bar and café was established in 1991, and has been serving up some amazing desserts, sweet and savory crêpes, pancakes, ice cream, and waffles, since 1991.
+This dessert bar and café opened in 1991, and has been serving up some amazing desserts, sweet and savoury crêpes, pancakes, ice cream, and waffles, since then.

-Their café is elegant, and has lots of inside seating.
-The café was established with the intent to create a place where families young and old could enjoy desserts without formality.
+This café is elegant, and has lots of inside seating.
+It was established with the intention of creating a place where families young and old could enjoy desserts without formality.

 They have a large selection of pancakes and waffles, such as their fountain Belgian chocolate pancakes, their strawbana pancakes, with chocolate, maple syrup, white chocolate, butterscotch sauce, Nutella, and strawberries and banana.